 One of the best things to do in Panama around Bocas del Toro is going on a day boat trip that goes around various beaches and some of the best spots for snorkeling and admiring the marine life.

 Where to sleep and eat in Bocas del Toro

 Bocas Town has a wide range of accommodation available.
 However, most budget options do not accept reservations, making it seriously troublesome to find a bed during peak season.
-Old Bank, in Bastimentos, has some decent options which include Pension Tio Tom, right on the bank.
+A fairly good place that takes reservations and is run by a lovely Italian couple is Hotel Cala Luna.
+Old Bank, in Bastimentos, has some fairly good options which include Al Natural.

 With regards to eating options, there are some good and pricey restaurants in Bocas Town, as well as many small eateries where the quality of the food is sparse.
 Old Bank options are more limited.
 A good place in Bocas Town is Alberto’s Pizzeria, run by a Sardinian couple and which makes some good quality pizza.

 Las Lajas, on the Pacific coast, is hardly considered to be one of Panama tourist attractions.
 Yet, of all the Panama beaches, this is the one I enjoyed the most.
 I went there on my way from Bocas del Toro to Panama City, just to break the trip, and found it to be a place that is off the beaten path compared to the rest of the country – which is somehow crowded with tourists – and really enjoyable.
 Las Lajas should definitely be included among the places to visit in Panama.